Knights of Liberty (vigilante group): Oklahoma

 The organization initially started in 1917 as a vigilance committee focusing on labor: one author writes, "Tulsa business men organized the 'Knights of Liberty' to serve as their shock troops."
 Over the course of the year, the local Tulsa Daily World had focused on the supposed German control of the Industrial Workers of the World (I.W.W.) union.
 On November 9, 1917, the Knights of Liberty perpetrated the Tulsa Outrage.
 That day, eleven I.W.W. members were convicted of vagrancy or failure to own liberty bonds.
 While being taken to the county jail along with six others who had been arrested, they were abducted by forty to fifty men – led by KKK member and Tulsa founder W. Tate Brady and police chief Ed Lucas – wearing black robes and masks calling themselves the Knights of Liberty.
 The seventeen men were taken to a deserted area where they were stripped and each bound to a tree, whipped, and tarred and feathered.
 Chased off with guns through barbed wire, they were turned away by local farmers "in the name of the outraged women and children of Belgium".
 The men returned to Tulsa to find threatening signs posted around the city signed by the "Vigilance Committee".
 Acting with state and local government support, prominent community members were among the mob.
 The local newspaper stated no effort was made to determine who the forty to fifty men were.
 Articles about the event were widely published throughout the country and other Knights of Liberty groups formed shortly afterwards.
-In 2001, the Oklahoma Commission to Study the Tulsa Race Riot of 1921 called the incident "an important step along the road to the race riot."
+In 2001, the Oklahoma Commission to Study the Tulsa race massacre called the incident "an important step along the road to the race riot."

 In March 1918, ten cars of masked men belonging to the Knights of Liberty kidnapped two farmers, Henry Huffman and O. F. Westbrook, in Altus, Oklahoma.
 The two were said to have supported German aims, not purchased liberty bonds, and "openly had cursed the government".
 They were stripped, whipped, tarred and feathered, and forced to kiss the American flag.
 They were told to leave the county.
 A newspaper report stated that the Knights of Liberty in southwest Oklahoma had over 500 members and that "more tarring and feathering activities are expected."
 Making a connection between the Knights of Liberty and the Ku Klux Klan, one newspaper headline regarding the incident read "Ku Klux Klans Are Busy", while another read "Modern Ku Klux to Chastise Slackers".